 321. Claimant agrees that the passage of a measure that produces a mere threat of a future deprivation is insufficient to support an expropriation claim.
 Claimant asserts, however, that it was not faced with a mere threat of interference with its property right, as it had already been deprived of the value of that right by the California measures.
-Late actual deprivation already experienced, Claimant contends, is demonstrated by the fact that neither the BLM nor Imperial County has taken any further action on its still-pending Plan of Operations in more than six years.
+Statements that neither the BLM nor Imperial County has taken any further action on its still-pending Plan of Operations in more than six years.
 According to Claimant, the deprivation actually began with the federal government's unlawful refusal in January 2001 to approve Claimant's POO and, despite the fact that the denial has been rescinded, it has never been cured.
 Claimant submits that this initial denial and the subsequent California measures were enacted wholly to prevent the only economically viable use of [Claimant's] property.
 Claimant argues that Respondent concedes as much in its statements that such measures frequently arise in response to specific situations.